 Exposure to toxins poses a heavy burden on our bodies making us fat, sick, depressed and diseased!

-Other sources of toxic exposure that accumulate in our bodies over time include smog and pollution from the air we breathe, EMFs and dirty electricity, drinking unfiltered water, mycotoxins, toxic heavy metals, obesogens, and chemicals found in toxic cleaning and personal care products, digestive distress, bacterial, yeast or parasites, and emotional toxins.
+Other sources of toxic exposure that accumulate in our bodies over time include smog and pollution from the air we breathe, EMFs, electropollution and dirty electricity, drinking unfiltered water, mycotoxins, toxic heavy metals, obesogens, poorly managed hormone therapy, and chemicals found in toxic cleaning and personal care products, digestive distress, bacterial, yeast or parasites, and emotional toxins.

 ♦ Eliminate inflammatory foods.
-Start by removing artificial sweeteners, soda, sugary beverages, gluten, wheat and high-fructose corn syrup.
-Then, gradually remove all items containing vegetable oils, soy, sugar, corn, dairy products, table salt, and GMOs, which are the very items making us fat, sick, depressed and miserable.
-These very items increase toxic load, create serious nutritional deficiencies, leaky gut, digestive dysfunction, inflammation, hormone imbalances, excess cortisol, depression, anxiety and mood disorders, stimulate fat storing hormones spiking insulin, increase risk of type 2 diabetes, cognitive dysfunction, memory loss and many lifestyle diseases.
+Start with a food funeral.
+Remove artificial sweeteners, soda, sugary beverages, gluten, wheat and high-fructose corn syrup.
+Then, gradually remove all items containing vegetable oils, soy, sugar, grains, corn, dairy products, table salt, and GMOs, which are the very items making us fat, sick, depressed and miserable.
+These very items increase toxic body burden, create serious nutritional deficiencies, leaky gut, digestive dysfunction, inflammation, hormone imbalances, excess cortisol, depression, anxiety and mood disorders, stimulate fat storing hormones spiking insulin, increase risk of type 2 diabetes, cognitive dysfunction, memory loss and many lifestyle diseases.

 ♦ Stay away from low-fat diets and most cleanses, which can be very stressful to the body, destructive to metabolism, create hormonal disruption, shut down the thyroid, cause nutrient deficiencies, muscle loss, fat storage, and added weight gain once you’re off the diet.
 The body requires specific nutrients and plenty of protein for the detox process to occur, not starvation, extreme fasting and low-fat diets.